 Fundrise is a crowdfunded real estate investing platform that was founded in 2012 by two brothers (Ben and Dan Miller) in Washington D.C.
 Their father, Herb Miller of Western Development Corporation, developed 20 million square feet of real estate in the Washington D.C. area.
 Fundrise's first project was a $325,000 raise from 175 investors (minimum of just $100) in the H Street NE Corridor in D.C.

 Today, you don't invest directly in real estate but you instead invest in eREITs and eFunds.
 They are portfolios of private real estate located across the United States and focused on your investment goal.
 Some investments are designed for income, others are designed for equity growth, and the fund will be tailored to that goal in mind.

 Crowdfunded real estate has gotten very popular lately because it allows you to diversify your risk.
 Fundrise is different from some other crowdfunded real estate marketplaces because you invest into funds, not directly into properties.
-This is also why you don't need to be an accredited investor, since you're investing into a fund and not into a private placement.
+This is also why you don't need to be an accredited investor since you're investing in a fund and not into a private placement.